- Why WorkCast

-Tip!
-You should prepare your content at least a couple of weeks in advance and add into your webinar platform prior to the presentation date.
+Tip: You should prepare your content at least a couple of weeks in advance and add into your webinar platform prior to the presentation date.

-Now that you’re completely convinced by the benefits of simulive events, the next question is - what form should your simulive event take?
+Now that you’re completely convinced by the benefits of simulive events, the next question is: what form should your simulive event take?
 There are a number of good options out there, so it’s just a matter of what works best for you and your audience.

-This method involves launching your pre-recorded content, then you/your moderator would join at the end for a live Q&A. You’ll need to follow the live best practices for this portion of the webinar, making sure you have the appropriate facilities to go on air.
+This method involves launching your pre-recorded content, then you/your moderator would join at the end for a live Q&A. You’ll need to follow the live webinar best practices for this portion of the webinar, making sure you have the appropriate facilities to go on air.
 Once you have joined the event live, all the attendees can listen to the Q&A segment.
 You can then add the Q&A to an on demand offering.
-This format really is the best of both worlds!
+This format really is the best of both worlds.

 This method is closer to an on-demand webinar creation and probably one of the more convenient methods there is, as there is no need for you to go live on air at all.
 This means even less distractions for your moderator or industry expert speakers.
 After the pre-recorded content is aired, attendees ask questions via a questions tab and then these come through to the presenter console.
 You can then answer these immediately or later should you wish.

 Another consideration for simulive is continuing professional development (CPD).
-By using simulive, you can deliver a professional learning session and still give an opportunity for attendees to ask questions about the material using either of the methods above.
+By using simulive, you can deliver a professional training session and still give an opportunity for attendees to ask questions about the material using either of the methods above.
 This is an ideal format for e-learning.

-Tip!
-You can also interact with attendees using polls, surveys and/or resources in your simulive events.
+Tip: You can also interact with attendees using polls, surveys and/or resources in your simulive events.
 These can be used at any point during your session and are other great methods to gain feedback.

 Honesty really is the best policy